 - Report any issues to the lab supervisor or CEMS Lab Manager

-- Beginning of semester, contact your supervisor to complete the training specific to the lab you will be working in.
+- Ask your supervisor about training specific to the lab you will be working in.

 Access to Teaching Labs

 Votey and Perkins: Monday - Friday 7:00AM - 10:00PM